Benko11/supaplexeditor/README.md

 ## Try it out

-Before we get to the nitty-gritty of programming stuff, you may want to know you can [try out Supaplex Editor online](https://www.supaplexeditor.imbenjamin.co.uk){:target="_blank"}.
+Before we get to the nitty-gritty of programming stuff, you may want to know you can [try out Supaplex Editor online](https://www.supaplexeditor.imbenjamin.co.uk) (the latest **master** commit).

 ## Introduction and features